Virtual IP address failover for Applications Manager

 • Hardware and software requirements:

-• Install the same edition of Applications Manager on both servers.
+• The same edition of Applications Manager must be installed on both servers.

-• Ensure both servers use the same port and protocol (http/https).
+• Both servers must have the same port and protocol. (http/https)

 • Network requirements:

-• Both the primary and secondary servers must have static IPv4 addresses.
+• Both the primary and the secondary servers must have a static IP address.

-• The Virtual IP must also be static and in IPv4 format.
+• The Virtual IP must be static and in IPv4 format.

-• Both servers should be able to determine each other's IP addresses and hostnames.
+• Both servers must be able to determine each other's IP addresses and hostnames.

 • The IP and Virtual IP addresses of both servers must belong to the same subnet.

-• Both servers should have high-speed connectivity and sufficient bandwidth.
+• Both servers must have high connectivity and bandwidth.

 • Prerequisites for Linux build: In Linux, the addition of a Virtual IP Address requires SUDO permission.
 Follow the steps given below in both the primary and secondary servers.